cadet-salzburg/_2RealKinectWrapper/readme.txt

 Version History
 ---------------
+0.9.3 Update release
+	+ Updated to newest MS kinect SDK 1.0 (microsoft changed their api quite a bit, it is tested so far with single kinect, and all works fine)
+	+ Updated to newest boost library 1.48.0 (be aware of that when linking against our wrapper, the necessary libs and header are to be found in the external libs folders)
+	+ still todo, add new highres mode to wrapper 1280x960

 0.9.2 Update release
 	+ ATTENTION MS SDK Users (the new installer of the MS Kinect SDK sets the environment variable wrong with a double backslash in the folder structure and this renders it unuseable for MS Visual Studio)
 	+ changed OpenNI to work with AutoCalibration so no needed akward calibration pose anymore